This guidance is for England, Scotland & Wales

 You must ensure that you are the correct legal age to ride the type of motorcycle you want to ride.
 You can ride a moped (a motorcycle with a maximum design speed of 45km/h / 28mph) from the age of 16 and a motorcycle up to 125cc from the age of 17.
 The requirements for a full licence are compulsory basic training (CBT), theory and practical tests.
 There are minimum age requirements in place if you want to ride motorcycles larger than 125cc.
 If you are 24 or over and have passed the CBT, theory and practical you can obtain direct access to more powerful motorcycles under a category A licence; this age limit is reduced to 21 if you have had a category A2 licence for at least two years and also complete a practical test.

 To ride on the road you must have insurance.
-There is also a legal requirement to wear a protective helmet; it is also advisable to wear protective clothing and aids to protect you and make you more visible to other road users.
+There is also a legal requirement to wear a protective helmet; it is also advisable to wear protective clothing and visibility aids to help other road users to see you.

 What are your legal rights?